sandeepsa1/ml/22-image-classification_relu-activation_without-ml-libraries/README.md

 More details inline in the code files.

 ### Results
 The model predicts the accuracy using test data.
-More than 80% accuracy is achieved.
-Adjust number of layers or the count of the hidden layers, learning_rate and epochs to see the performance variations.
+More than 70% accuracy is achieved.
+Adjust number of the hidden layer nodes, learning_rate and epochs to see the performance variations.

 #### Dependencies
 1. Python 3.x